px/cfapp-piwik-analytics/cloudflare.md

 ![Advanced Menu Features](/images/apps/piwik_analytics/piwik_cfapp_screenshot_2.png "Screenshot 2")

 ### Open Source & Contribute!
 This Piwik Analytics CloudFlare application is an [open source project](https://github.com/px/cfapp-piwik-analytics/#readme) hosted on [Github](https://github.com/).
+It is primarily developed by [Rob Friedman](http://playerx.net/?utm_src=cfapp_pa).
+Follow <a href="http://twitter.com/px">px</a> Twitter.

 If you are feeling comfortable, please feel free to [contribute](https://github.com/px/cfapp-piwik-analytics/#contributing) in anyway you can; <a href="https://github.com/px/cfapp-piwik-analytics/issues">file bugs</a>, write documentation, <a href="https://github.com/px/cfapp-piwik-analytics/fork">fork</a>, and <a href="https://github.com/px/cfapp-piwik-analytics/pulls">submit pull requests</a> for consideration.
 Have an itch?
 Scratch it!

-For application comments, or support, please contact by filing <a href="https://github.com/px/cfapp-piwik-analytics/issues">bug issues</a>, <a href="mailto:px+cfapp-piwik-analytics@ns1.net">email</a> or <a href="http://twitter.com/px">Twitter</a>.
+For application comments, or support, please contact by filing <a href="https://github.com/px/cfapp-piwik-analytics/issues">bug issues</a>.

 ##### About Piwik